vim-advent-calendar/vimways.org/content/2018/tejr-runtime-hackery.md

 let b:did_indent = 1
 ```

-This cuts the whole script off if `b:did_indent` has been set.
-This suggests
+This cuts the whole script off at the [`:finish`][fi] command if `b:did_indent`
-that if we set that variable *before* this script loads, we could avoid the
+has been set.
+This suggests that if we set that variable *before* this script
-indent mess entirely, and do things our way.
-We add three lines to a new file
+loads, we could avoid its mess entirely.
+We add three lines to a new file in
-in `~/.vim/indent/php.vim`, and we’re done:
+`~/.vim/indent/php.vim`, and we’re done:

 ```vim
 let b:did_indent = 1